OffchainLabs/arb-os/doc/MiniLanguageTutorial.md

 `return` ;

 > Return from the current function.
-This is an error unless the function's *returntype* is `void`.
+This is an error if the function has a *returntype*.

 `return` *expression* ;